 Sure can!
 Reactivity is extremely prevalent in today's dogs.
-My speciality in overall dog body language helps me examine why your dog is reacting like that and by using Pavlovian classical conditioning, counter-conditioning and desensitization, I can help your dog become more comfortable around other dogs!
+Our specialty in overall dog body language helps us examine why your dog is reacting like that and by using Pavlovian classical conditioning, counter-conditioning and desensitization, we can help your dog become more comfortable around other dogs!

 Do you travel to train our dog in our own home?

 Yes!
 Private lessons can be held in a location of your choice!
 Group classes are not a good fit for many dogs, and some issues simply can't be addressed in a group class.
-I am happy to come to your home and help you work on your dog's behavior!
+We are happy to come to your home and help you work on your dog's behavior!

-I serve primarily Saint Augustine and Palm Coast, but can accept clients in South Jacksonville, Hastings, or Palatka!
+We serve primarily Saint Johns County, but can accept clients in South Jacksonville, Hastings, or Palatka!

 I don't have time to train my dog.
 Can you train him for me?

 Sure!
-I offer day training specifically for that reason!
-While you're away during the day, I can come to your home and work on specific behaviors with your dog.
-I always require a "transfer session" at the beginning and the end, because I think its important that everyone interacting with your dog stays consistent!
-I have also done day training for clients who have limited mobility.
+We offer day training specifically for that reason!
+While you're away during the day, we can come to your home and work on specific behaviors with your dog.
+We always require a "transfer session" at the beginning and the end, because its important that everyone interacting with your dog stays consistent!
+We have also done day training for clients who have limited mobility.

-I do not offer Board and Train services, but highly recommend Tracee Roberts with Zoomeez Dog Training for this!
+Savvy Dog Training does not offer Board and Train services, but highly recommends Mango's Dog Boarding or The Canine's Voice for this!

 I have an older dog who needs training.
 Can you help?